Multilevel Dimension-Independent Likelihood-Informed MCMC for Large-Scale Inverse Problems: Background

 \subsection{Dimension-independent likelihood-informed MCMC on function space}

-The Metropolis-Hastings (MH) algorithm \cite{MCMC:Metropolis_etal_1953, MCMC:Hastings_1970} provides a general framework to design transition kernels that have the posterior as their invariant distribution to generate a Markov chain of random variables that targets the posterior. \begin{definition} [Metropolis-Hastings Kernel] Given the current state $U^{(k)} = u^\ast$, a candidate state $u^{\prime}$ is drawn from a proposal distribution $q(u^\ast,\cdot)$.
-The transition probability from $U^{(k)} = u^\ast$ to $u^\prime$ and the reverse transition probability are defined by the pair of measures
+The Metropolis-Hastings (MH) algorithm \cite{MCMC:Hastings_1970,MCMC:Metropolis_etal_1953} provides a general framework to design transition kernels that have the posterior as their invariant distribution to generate a Markov chain of random variables that targets the posterior. \begin{definition} [Metropolis-Hastings Kernel] Given the current state $U^{(k)} = u^\ast$, a candidate state $u^{\prime}$ can be drawn from a proposal distribution $q(u^\ast,\cdot)$.
+We define a pair of probability measures

 Then, the next state of the Markov chain is set to $U^{(k+1)} = u^{\prime}$ with probability

 and to $U^{(k+1)}=u^\ast$ otherwise. \end{definition}